MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

 ---
 lab:
-    title: 'Create a data pipeline with Delta Live tables'
+    title: 'Create a Lakeflow Declarative Pipelines'
 ---

-# Create a data pipeline with Delta Live tables
+# Create a Lakeflow Declarative Pipeline

-Delta Live Tables is a declarative framework for building reliable, maintainable, and testable data processing pipelines.
-A pipeline is the main unit for configuring and running data processing workflows with Delta Live Tables.
-It links data sources to target datasets through a Directed Acyclic Graph (DAG) declared in Python or SQL.
+Lakeflow Declarative Pipelines is a framework within the Databricks Lakehouse Platform for building and running data pipelines in a **declarative** manner.
+This means you specify what data transformations you want to achieve, and the system automatically figures out how to execute them efficiently, handling many of the complexities of traditional data engineering.

+Lakeflow Declarative Pipelines simplifies the development of ETL (Extract, Transform, Load) pipelines by abstracting away the complex, low-level details.
+Instead of writing procedural code that dictates every step, you use a simpler, declarative syntax in SQL or Python.

 This lab will take approximately **40** minutes to complete.

 > **Note**: The Azure Databricks user interface is subject to continual improvement.
 The user interface may have changed since the instructions in this exercise were written.
+Lakeflow Declarative Pipelines is the evolution of Databricks' Delta Live Tables (DLT), offering a unified approach for both batch and streaming workloads.

 ## Provision an Azure Databricks workspace